zonneplan/KiBot/README.md

 * Diff
   * Type: `diff`
-  * Description: Generates a PDF with the differences between two PCBs or schematics
+  * Description: Generates a PDF with the differences between two PCBs or schematics.
+                 Recursive git submodules aren't supported (submodules inside submodules)
   * Valid keys:
     - **`comment`**: [string=''] A comment for documentation purposes.
     - **`dir`**: [string='./'] Output directory for the generated files.